SaptarshiMondal123/AdvancedStorage/README.md

-SimpleStorage Smart Contract
+AdvancedStorage Smart Contract

-A basic Solidity smart contract that lets users store and retrieve a number on the Ethereum blockchain.
-Perfect for beginners learning Solidity and smart contract development.

-Features

-Store a number
+An enhanced version of a basic storage contract built with Solidity.
+This contract allows multiple users to store, track, and retrieve their own sets of numbers — complete with timestamps and event logs.

+🧠 Overview

+The AdvancedStorage contract enables each user to:

+Store multiple numbers (not just one!)

+Retrieve their full history of stored numbers

-Retrieve the stored number
+View their most recently stored number

-Lightweight and easy to understand
+Check when they last updated their data

+Each action is recorded on the blockchain, making it fully transparent and verifiable.

+⚙️ Features

+User-Specific Storage: Every address has its own independent storage history.

+Data History: Keeps a record of all numbers a user has stored.

+Timestamps: Tracks the exact time each user last updated their data.

+Event Logging: Emits events whenever a new number is stored (useful for front-end integration).

-How to Use
+🚀 How to Use

-Deploy the contract using a platform like Remix IDE or any Ethereum development environment.
+Deploy the contract using Remix IDE, Hardhat, or Foundry.

-Use the store function to save a number.
+Call the store function to add a number to your personal storage history.

-Use the retrieve function to read the stored number.

-Prerequisites
+Use:

+retrieveAll() → to get your full history

+retrieveLatest() → to get your most recent number

+lastUpdated() → to check the last update timestamp

+🧩 Tech Stack

-Basic understanding of Solidity
+Language: Solidity

-Familiarity with Ethereum smart contracts
+Compiler Version: ^0.8.28

-Tools like Node.js or Hardhat for local development
+Network: Ethereum-compatible (works on testnets like Sepolia, Goerli, or local Hardhat node)

-License
+🧾 Events

+NumberStored(address user, uint256 number, uint256 timestamp)
+Emitted whenever a user stores a new number.

-MIT License
+🪪 License

+This project is licensed under the MIT License.